 Each Learning Together program has developed strong connections with interagency partners to enhance their work with parents.
 Families are more likely to seek advice and support if they have strong relationships with professionals.

-There are a range of activities for families in collaboration with agencies such as Children, Youth and Women's Health Services, community health, hospitals, and Families SA.
+There are a range of activities for families in collaboration with agencies such as Children, Youth and Women's Health Services, community health, hospitals, and the Department for Child Protection.

 - facilitated playgroups